List of DC Comics characters: C: Cyber-C.A.T.

 Christina Chiles, a.k.a.
-Cyber-C.A.T., is a fictional character appearing in American comic books published by DC Comics.
+Cyber-C.A.T., is a character appearing in American comic books published by DC Comics.
 Created by Jim Balent and Doug Moench, the character first appeared in Catwoman (vol. 2) #42 in 1997.

-Within the context of the stories, Christina Chiles had been working on a cyber battle suit modeled after a cat and decided to test it against Catwoman, who had broken into the lab in which Christina worked.
+Christina Chiles had been working on a cyber battle suit modeled after a cat and decided to test it against Catwoman, who had broken into the lab in which Christina worked.
 Despite the powers the suit gave her, Christina (now Cyber-C.A.T.) was beaten by Catwoman.
 Infuriated at her loss, Cyber-C.A.T. began a personal vendetta against Catwoman.
 As Catwoman managed to elude her, Cyber-C.A.T. became more and more fixated on tracking her down.
 Another confrontation with Catwoman resulted in failure because of the help of Catwoman's rival, the She-Cat.

 Cyber-C.A.T. made one final attempt on Catwoman's life, but Catwoman had received her own suit of armor, which gave her powers on par with Cyber-C.A.T.'s, and finally destroyed the armor.
 Christina was taken into custody by the agency she worked for because of her unauthorized use of its technology.

 Cyborgirl

-Cyborgirl is a fictional character appearing in American comic books published by DC Comics.
+Cyborgirl is a character appearing in American comic books published by DC Comics.

 LeTonya Charles was a young woman who had destroyed her body with the drug Tar, but was granted a second chance when her aunt, Sarah Charles, one of the scientists who helped repair Cyborg, saved her with powerful cybernetic implants.
 Rather than use her newfound gifts for good, LeTonya chose to focus on personal gain as Cyborgirl.
 She became a member of Villainy, Inc., teaming up with several seasoned Wonder Woman villains.
 She and her teammates tried to overthrow Skartaris, but were stopped by Wonder Woman.

 When the government rounded up villains and sent them to the planet Salvation, she handed herself over to the Justice League to avoid being exiled.
 Soon after, Cyborgirl joined the Cyborg Revenge Squad and was one of several such beings to wage an attack against Victor Stone at S.T.A.R.
 Labs.
 Stone avoided Cyborgirl's electromagnetic attack, but succeeded in defeating her through sheer force.